durasj/cordova-plugin-hello/README.md

-# Cordova Plugin Text Regex
+# Cordova Plugin Test Regex

 Simple test plugin that does some specific matching/replacing in Java.
 Currently only marks phone numbers - or basically any group of numbers looking like phone number.